kbeduhn/sql-data-warehouse-project/docs/data_catalog.md

 | create_date | DATE | The date and time when the customer record was created in the system. |

 2. **gold.dim_products**
+- **Purpose:** Provides information about the products and their attributes.
 - **Columns:**

 | Column Name | Data Type | Description|